ICS 21 Winter 2008

 Keeping up with course announcements

-Throughout the quarter, we post messages of general interest to the ICS21 announcements Web page.
+Throughout the quarter, we post important messages of general interest to the ICS 21 announcements Web page.
 Be sure to read it regularly.

-We send urgent or particularly important announcements by email to your UCInetID account.
-So, we require that you check your UCInetID email regularly, once daily during the week at least (and on weekends as well if feasible).
-If you prefer to read these messages from another account, you need to set your UCI account to forward your email to your preferred account; see the Forwarding UCI E-mail Web page for details.
+We send urgent or particularly important announcements by email to your UCInetID account, so we require that you check your UCInetID email regularly, once daily during the week at least (and on weekends as well if feasible).
+If you prefer to read these messages from another account, you need to set your UCI account to forward your UCI email to your preferred account; see the Email Delivery Point and Forwarding Email Web page for details.

-See the Course Schedule for the Horstmann readings that correspond to each lecture.
+See the Course Schedule for the readings that correspond to each lecture.

-ICS21 Lab Manual, Winter 2008 (“the Lab Manual”) by Jacobson and other ICS faculty.
+ICS 21 Lab Manual, Winter 2012 (“the Lab Manual”) by Jacobson and other ICS faculty.
 This document contains lab policies and procedures, details about the lab assignments, pair programming, taking and scoring of lab exams, and instructions on evaluating your pair programming partner.
-It is available via the Course Web page.

 Additional materials

-Other materials are available to give you more information, extra practice, or a different perspective on ICS21 topics.
-Some are available “on line” through the machines in the Lab.
-We also have books available in the Reserve Room of the Science Library, available for two-hour loan.
+Additional materials are available to give you more information, extra practice, or a different perspective on ICS 21 topics.
+Some are available on line, some in the Reserve Room of the Science Library, available for two-hour loan.
 Be aware that copyright law and, in the case of software, license agreements apply to these materials.

-We will use several software packages for lab exercises, including SecureCRT for access to your UCInetID account, a web browser (e.g., Internet Explorer, Firefox) for Internet browsing, TextPad (a text editor) to enter your programs, and Sun’s Java compiler and “virtual machine,” version 6.0.
+We will use several software packages for lab exercises, including Eclipse for our Java environment, Sun’s Java 7 Runtime Environment to run Java code, SecureCRT for you to access your UCInetID account, a web browser (e.g., Internet Explorer, Firefox) for Internet browsing.
 You may also find the tools within Microsoft Office useful.
 All these packages (and others) are available for your use on the machines in the ICS labs.
 If you want to obtain any of this software for use on your own machine, please ask the instructor for details.
-In brief, Office, SecureCRT and TextPad must be licensed (for a fee), and Internet Explorer, Firefox and Sun’s Java are free.
+In brief, Office and SecureCRT must be licensed (for a fee), and Eclipse, Internet Explorer, Firefox and Sun’s Java are free.

 You will also need a way to back up (make a copy) of your work.
-You can use a USB memory stick, available in several capacities from many sources, including the UCI Computer store.
+You can use a USB memory stick or portable external hard drive, available in several capacities from many sources, including the UCI Computer store.
 You can also use diskettes, though they are getting harder to find and not all of our computers accept them.
+And you can store files to the so-called “H drive” of your ICS account; details of using the H drive are in the Orientation to the Lab section of the ICS 21 Lab Manual.

 Course assignments, exams, and their grading